MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-work-with-exchange-mailbox-items-by-using-ews-in-exchange.md

 Note that the information the server returns in the **Bind** method response is different than the information that the server returns for a **FindItem** or **FindAppointment** method response.
 The **Bind** method can return all the schematized properties, whereas the **FindItem** and **FindAppointment** methods do not return all the schematized properties.
 So if you need full access to the item, you'll have to use the **Bind** method.
 If you don't have the item **Id** of the item you'd like to retrieve, use the **FindItem** or **FindAppointment** methods to retrieve the Id, and then use the **Bind** method to retrieve the properties you need.

-To learn how to get a meeting or appointment item by using the EWS Managed API, see [How to: Get appointments and meetings by using EWS in Exchange](how-to-get-appointments-and-meetings-by-using-ews-in-exchange.md).
+To learn how to get a meeting or appointment item by using the EWS Managed API, see [Get appointments and meetings by using EWS in Exchange](how-to-get-appointments-and-meetings-by-using-ews-in-exchange.md).

 ## Get an item by using EWS
 <a name="bk_getews"> </a>